ugurakcil/php-http-media-transfer/README.md

 Upload the get.php file to the server where the files will be sent.

-You can rename the Send.php and Get.php files or limit the entries via tunnel.
+You can rename the send.php and get.php files or limit the entries via tunnel.
 My advice is to set the media limitation and firewall at a basic level in get.php.

 You can send files by setting a limit of 60-70 files to avoid IO problems.

 Make sure you're running on https on both sides.

-## The parameters you need to set on Send.php are:
+## The parameters you need to set on send.php are:

 ### Media files in this folder will be collected
 $localFolderPath = 'wp-content/uploads/blabla/';